|Vehicle details:||Smart ForTwo|

 The Smart Fortwo is a rear-engined two-seater car manufactured by Smart GmbH and introduced at the 1998 Paris Motor Show.
 The Fortwo employs a relatively rare, small-capacity 3-cylinder turbocharged engine.

-With the vehicle displaying no warning light and without any codes available via the serial tool, we first decided to take a best guess approach and the check the ignition system.
+With the vehicle displaying no warning light and without any codes available via the serial tool, we first decided to take a best guess approach and check the ignition system.

 This displayed no noticeable ignition system issues across all cylinders, but it did display some irregularities on one cylinder during the burn phase: could this be air turbulence within the cylinder?